 Your certificate will be presented to you at your graduation ceremony.
 If you graduate in absentia, it will be posted to you or you can collect it from the Graduation Office.

-If you have completed the requirements for your qualification but have yet to graduate, you can request a Certificate of Completion or your academic transcript.
+If you have completed the requirements for your qualification but have yet to graduate, you can request your academic transcript.

 You can order a replacement if you have legally changed your name or your original certificate has been lost, stolen, destroyed or damaged.